immerjs/immer/readme.md

 * Since immer uses proxies, reading huge amounts of data from state comes with an overhead.
 If this ever becomes an issue (measure before optimize!), do the current state analysis before entering the `immer` block or read form the `currentState` rather than the `draftState`

 ## Changelog

+### 0.0.5

+* Fixed `immer` function export, it is now properly exposed as `default`
+* Immer now automatically freezes any state modifications made.
+Turn this is using `setAutoFreeze(false)`
+* Added support for frozen state trees in strict mode.

 ### 0.0.4 (31-12-2017)